Texas Tech University

 2. Sponsorship for Employment

 Sponsorship is an employer-driven process.
-A department will only consider sponsoring positions if the positions are eligible for such sponsorship and it is clearly demonstrated to be in the best interest of the department to do so.
-Each department will determine at its sole discretion whether or not to sponsor a foreign national.
+An office/department will consider sponsoring positions only if the positions are eligible for such sponsorship, and it is clearly demonstrated to be in the best interest of the office/department to do so.
+Each office/department will determine at its sole discretion whether to sponsor an international employee.

 a.
 Eligible TTU positions for H-1B sponsorship include: